 As much as you might love spending time and experiencing the world together, I ain’t gonna lie.
 It’s tough.
 BUT we have found a way to master each trip so that there is minimal arguing and stress while on vacation.

 Couples of all ages-sizes-shapes-nationalities-genders etc will experience this at least once in your life.
-I urge you to go on vacation as soon as you get in a relationship.
+I urge you to go on vacation as soon as you get into a relationship.
 That’s the true test (in my eyes) of your future endeavors together.

 FIGURE OUT WHO IS GOOD AT WHAT

-One might be good at the logistics, financials and the back end stuff while the other might be good at the planning, bookings and making reservations.
+One might be good at the logistics, financials, and the back end stuff while the other might be good at the planning, bookings, and making reservations.

 Deciphering who is good and what and giving each other small tasks to take on is crucial in the process.
 Neither of you will carry the weight of the entire trip on your back and things will most likely get done right.

 In all honesty, I am usually the one who does it all.
 It’s what I LOVE to do.
 Actually, it’s my job.
 So when it comes down to it, I feel comfortable and excited to do it all.